ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/venturing-and-sea-scouts/numbers-dont-lie/index.md

     A. Watch about three hours total of math-related shows or documentaries that involve scientific models and modeling, physics, sports equipment design, bridge building, or cryptography.
 Then do the following:
         (1) Make a list of at least two questions or ideas from each show.
         (2) Discuss two of the questions or ideas with your counselor.
-        Some examples include—but are not limited to—shows found on PBS (“NOVA”), Discovery Channel, Science Channel, National Geographic Channel, TED Talks (online videos), and the History Channel.
-You may choose to watch a live performance or movie at a planetarium or science museum instead of watching a media production.
+        Some examples include—but are not limited to—shows found on PBS (“NOVA”), Discovery Channel, Science Channel, National Geographic Channel, and TED Talks (online videos).
+You may choose to watch a live performance or movie at a science museum instead of watching a media production.
 You may watch online productions with your counselor’s approval and under your parent’s or guardian’s supervision.
     B. Research (about three hours total) several websites (with your parent’s or guardian’s permission) that discuss and explain cryptography or the discoveries of people who worked extensively with cryptography.
 Then do the following:
-        (1) List and record the URLs of the websites you visited and the major topics covered on the websites you visited.
+        (1) List and record the URLs of the websites you visited, and the major topics covered on the websites you visited.
 (You may use the copy and paste function—eliminate the words—if you include your sources.)
         (2) Discuss with your counselor how cryptography is used in the military and in everyday life and how a cryptographer uses mathematics.
         Helpful Link
         “The Mathematics of Cryptology”: University of Massachusetts
         Website: http://www.math.umass.edu/~gunnells/talks/crypt.pdf
     C. Read at least three articles (about three hours total) about physics, math, modeling, or cryptography.
-You may wish to read about how technology and engineering are changing sports equipment, how and why triangles are used in construction, bridge building, engineering, climate and/or weather models, howbanks keep information secure, or about the stock market.
+You may wish to read about how technology and engineering are changing sports equipment, how and why triangles are used in construction, bridge building, engineering, climate and/or weather models, how banks keep information secure, or about the stock market.
 Then do the following:
         (1) Make a list of at least two questions or ideas from each article.
         (2) Discuss two of the questions or ideas with your counselor.
-        Examples of magazines include—but are not limited to—Odyssey, Popular Mechanics, Popular Science, Science Illustrated, Discover, Air & Space, Popular Astronomy, Astronomy, Science News, Sky & Telescope, Natural History, Robot, Servo, Nuts and Volts, and Scientific American.
+        Examples of magazines include—but are not limited to—beanZ, Plus, Owl, How it Works, Discover, National Geographic, Nature, Odyssey, Popular Mechanics, Popular Science, Science Illustrated, Air & Space, Popular Astronomy, Astronomy, Science News, Sky & Telescope, Natural History, Robot, Servo, Nuts and Volts, and Scientific American.
     D. Do a combination of reading, watching, or researching (about three hours total).
 Then do the following:
         (1) Make a list of at least two questions or ideas from each article, website, or show.
         (2) Discuss two of the questions or questions with your counselor.
 2. Choose ONE STEM field of interest from the following list.
 Complete ALL the requirements for a STEM exploration in that field.
 See [STEM Explorations](../../explorations/) for the requirements.
 (If you have already completed a Venturing STEM exploration in one of these fields, please choose a different field for this award.)
 After completion, discuss with your counselor how the Venturing STEM exploration you completed uses mathematics.
-    * American Business
+    * Animation
     * Chess
-    * Computers
+    * Digital Technology
     * Drafting
     * Entrepreneurship
     * Orienteering
-    * Personal management
+    * Personal Management
     * Radio
+    * Signs, Signals and Codes
     * Surveying
     * Weather
 3. Choose TWO from A or B or C or D and complete ALL the requirements.
 (Write down your data and calculations to support your explanation to your counselor.
 You may use a spreadsheet.
 Do not use someone else’s data or calculations.)